 These may apply as co-applicants with an incorporated nonprofit organization.
 Requirements:

 - Identify an eligible nonprofit as the fiscal agent for the project

-- Awarded sponsorship funds will be disbursed only to a project’s identified fiscal agent
+- Awarded funds will be disbursed only to a project’s identified fiscal agent

 Examples of municipal organizations include: